TheDavSmasher/BossesHelper/README.md

 - Base Color: The color the solid rectangle will use.

+## Visibility Trigger

+Due to the fact that a Health Bar can be added while not visible, a Trigger, Boss Health Bar Visible Trigger, is provided to change the Visibility of the Boss Health Bar closest to the trigger's Node.

 ## Player Health System

 In addition to Bosses, this helper also implements a health System for the player, hooked to the Player's `Die` method.
 It is implemented with a generalized base for public use.
 When the Health System is added onto the scene, it starts disabled and must be activated in one of the provided ways explained below.